FSDEV/cavendish/README.md

 ================

 This is a slight hack of the Mozilla `Cavendish' MediaWiki theme for MediaWiki 1.16.
-Basically, I made it so that the sidebar is fixed-width while the rest of the page is dynamic width.
-It also works on Internets Exploder version 7.
+Basically, I made it so that the sidebar is --fixed-width while the rest of the page is dynamic width.-- It also works on Internets Exploder version 7.

+Note that I have reverted to an earlier version which works better with IE7.
+The dynamic width bit is a lie right now.

 Please feel free to fork this to your heart's content, hack it, love it, heck, you might even want to use it some day.